 - White Ribbon Ambassador

-- Provide specialist lectures within the undergraduate LLB and postgraduate programs provided by the College of Law & Justice, in both Melbourne and offshore delivery programs.
+- Provide specialist lectures within the undergraduate LLB and postgraduate programs provided by the Victoria Law School, in both Melbourne and offshore delivery programs.

-- Contribute to short course programs counting for Continuing Legal Education points within seminar series conducted by the College of Law & Justice.
+- Contribute to short course programs counting for Continuing Legal Education points within seminar series conducted by the Victoria Law School.

-- Provide input into the activities of the Research Units attached to the College of Law & Justice.
+- Provide input into the activities of the Research Units attached to the Victoria Law School.

 - Course and subject content development and revision.

-- Contribute to the development of links between staff and students in the College of Law & Justice with members of the judiciary and legal profession and further development of LIWC.
+- Contribute to the development of links between staff and students in the Victoria Law School with members of the judiciary and legal profession and further development of LIWC.